-We estimate that the net proceeds to us from this offering will be approximately \$\\$\\$ million, based on an assumed initial public offering price of \$\\$\\$\\$\\$\\$\pers share (the mid-point of the price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from this offering will be approximately \$265 million, based on the initial public offering price of \$19.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from any sale of shares in this offering by the selling stockholders, whether in the firm offering or upon any exercise of the underwriters' option to purchase additional shares.
-We will receive cash proceeds to the extent any of the selling stockholders exercise stock options to obtain the shares to be sold in this offering, however we expect those exercise proceeds to be highly immaterial in amount.
+The foregoing excludes the aggregate proceeds to be received by us in connection with the exercise of options by certain selling stockholders in order to sell such shares in this offering as such amount is not material.